abmpicoli/my_rust_journal/docs/journal.md

 the array, (making it mutable), but I've decided not to: the array have a map function, that returns an array transformed by a function.

+UPDATE: this commit fix all the issues and place some comments:

+General hints:

+* Use references for 'for loops'.
+Borrowship will take your variable and not return it in a for loop.

+  So:
+  `for f in some_var { // probably wrong: it will remove your variable and never return it.`

+  `for f in &some_var { // good: it will keep the original reference after the loop is completed.`

+* REMEMBER: rust makes NO PROMOTIONS; There are no implicit return types, there are no implicit conversions from integer to floating.
+* RUST is dumb regarding deducting types: it will only detect them for the most simple of assignments.
+Make all types explicit.